leonidsh119/contguard-telemetry-service/README.md

     1. The client application will send telemetries from a **_resource_** CSV file
     2. The client application will match telemetries to vessels from a **_resource_** CSV file.
     3. The client application will store the matching telemetries to **_matchedTelemetries.csv_** file in the running directory.
-3. Both server and client application stores logs under \var\log\contguard\ folder.
+3. Both server and client application stores logs under \var\log\contguard\telemetry\ folder.